dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 | 202 | futex |

-Another way is the strace tool.
+Another way to identify syscalls used is the `strace` tool.
 For this to work, we need the Pid associated to the container.
 We can get this through `crictl`.

 ```bash